sveltejs/v2.svelte.dev/content/guide/00-introduction.md

 In Svelte, an application is composed from one or more *components*.
 A component is a reusable self-contained block of code that encapsulates markup, styles and behaviours that belong together.

-Like Ractive and Vue, Svelte promotes the concept of *single-file components*: a component is just an `.html` file.
+Like React and Vue, Svelte promotes the concept of *single-file components*: a component is just an `.html` file.
 Here's a simple example:

 ```html
 <!--{ title: 'Hello world!' }-->